teenne/HappyHttpMod/CONTRIBUTING.md

 We use two channels:

-- Discord is for quick coordination, questions, and helping contributors get unblocked
+- Discord is for quick coordination, questions, and helping contributors get unblocked [Join our Discord server](https://discord.gg/DVuQSV27pa)
 - GitHub is the source of truth for decisions, work items, and changes

 Rules